-- GRE/GMAT: The following programs require the GRE or GMAT: - Speech-Language Pathology - Management (MSM): If the cumulative GPA is 3.00 or higher OR if your most recent semesters contributing to 60 semester hours is a 3.00, the scores for GRE/GMAT are not required. - English Proficiency- International students whose native language is not English must prove English proficiency. - TOEFL (Test of English as a Foreign Language): taken within two years; minimum score of 79 is required - IELTS (International English Language Testing System): taken within two years; minimum overall band score of 6.0 is required

-- In some instances, international students who have earned a degree from an English speaking university, where the primary mode of instruction is English, in the past 10 years, may also be considered for English proficiency waiver.
-Student must provide a letter of proof from the institution. - Transcripts: Transcripts\\ from ALL previous colleges or universities, both graduate and undergraduate, are preferred.
+- GRE/GMAT: The following programs require the GRE or GMAT: - Management (MSM): If the cumulative GPA is 3.00 or higher OR if your most recent semesters contributing to 60 semester hours is a 3.00, the scores for GRE/GMAT are not required. - School Psychology - English Proficiency- International students whose native language is not English must prove English proficiency. - TOEFL (Test of English as a Foreign Language): taken within two years; minimum score of 79 is required. - IELTS (International English Language Testing System): taken within two years; minimum overall band score of 6.0 is required. - Duolingo: Minimum score of 100 - In some instances, international students who have earned a degree from an English-speaking university, where the primary mode of instruction is English, in the past 10 years, may also be considered for English proficiency waiver.
+Student must provide a letter of proof from the institution. - In lieu of previously defined satisfactory performance on the TOEFL, IELTS, or Duolingo, international students who have attended formal education for three or more years in the U.S. may, at the discretion of the program, be considered for admission into the Graduate School with the recommendation of the program director who has been able to assess the students' English proficiency through voice conversation. - Transcripts: Transcripts from ALL previous colleges or universities, both graduate and undergraduate, are preferred.
 An official transcript showing the earned baccalaureate degree is required for admission consideration.
 Please direct the institution(s) to submit transcripts directly to the MSU Graduate School Admissions Office.
-Official transcripts are only accepted from the originating institution. - \\International (Non-Canadian) Students: Submit a course-by-course academic credential evaluation in lieu of official transcripts.
+Official transcripts are only accepted from the originating institution. - International (Non-Canadian) Students: Submit a course-by-course academic credential evaluation in lieu of official transcripts.
 Details are found on the International Student/Non-immigrant Admission section of the catalog. - The Graduate School requires applicants to have earned, or be in the process of earning, a bachelor's degree from a regionally accredited institution of higher education and to have a minimum undergraduate grade point average of 2.75 (scale of A = 4.00) to be eligible for admission.
 Applicants who do not meet the minimum cumulative GPA for admission may be admitted provided the GPA for the most recent semesters in which the student completed at least 60 semester hours (90 quarter hours) is 3.00 or better.
 Calculation of the GPA must include all courses in the semester/quarters involved.
 Applicants without these requirements must appeal to the program director to be considered for admission.
 The program director and department/division chair must provide a written recommendation to the Associate Vice President of the Graduate School explaining the reason(s) for considering the applicant who does not meet the Graduate School minimum requirements.
-Departments/divisions may require more stringent grade point averages as part of the admission to their programs. - Student Health Records: (Not required for admission consideration; required if admitted, by the start of your first semester.) - Measles, mumps, and rubella (MMR).
-Proof of immunization for measles, mumps, and rubella requires two doses of vaccine given no less than one month apart, or positive serologic tests. - Students ages 21 and younger must provide documentation of immunity against meningococcal disease given at or after age 16. - All students must complete the tuberculosis questionnaire.
+Departments/divisions may require more stringent grade point averages as part of the admission to their programs. - · Student Health Records: (Not required for admission consideration; required if admitted, by the start of your first semester.) - Measles, mumps, and rubella (MMR).
+Proof of immunization for measles, mumps, and rubella requires two doses of vaccine given no less than one month apart, or positive serologic tests. - Students ages 21 and younger must provide documentation of immunity against meningococcal disease given at or after age 16.

+• All students must complete the tuberculosis questionnaire.